 I found a similar idea in the WordPress Plugins directory for BuddyPress: http://wordpress.org/extend/plugins/buddypress-forums-move-topic-planned-split-and-merge-topic/ ...this plugin offers a "move" option, with plans for merging and even splitting a topic.

-#6 Updated by Boone Gorges almost 8 years ago
+#6 Updated by Boone Gorges about 8 years ago

 Ray - adding you as a watcher.
 Do you have any experience with forum-topic-merging solutions?
 Seems like there are three conceptual hurdles:

 - UI considerations.
 Presumably you'd have a Merge Topic button available to topic owners, group admins, and super admins.
 But what does it do?
 Maybe a popup/lightbox/slider, which contains a scrollbox containing all topics in the group, from which one can select the topic to merge into?
 Or maybe two scrollboxes: "Merge these topics..." and "...into this topic", with the implication that topic titles, permalinks, etc will follow the right-hand box after the merge.